mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

     OCI CLI documentation for [`oci os preauth-request create`](https://docs.oracle.com/en-us/iaas/tools/oci-cli/3.29.0/oci_cli_docs/cmdref/os/preauth-request/create.html)

 !!! warning "Attention"
-    Bucket Object URL must expires in one hour, if you are planning to create the bootstrap later, please adjust it.
+    Bucket Object URL will expires in one hour, if you are planning to create the bootstrap later, please adjust it.

     The certificates expires in 24 hours after the ignition files have been created, consider regenerating it if the ignitions are older than that.